 - Epilepsy is NOT rare.
-There are more than twice as many people with epilepsy in the US as the number of people with cerebral palsy (500,000), muscular dystrophy (250,000), multiple sclerosis (350,000), and cystic fibrosis (30,000) combined.
-Epilepsy can occur as a single condition, or may be seen with other conditions affecting the brain, such as cerebral palsy, intellectual disability, autism, Alzheimer's, and traumatic brain injury.
+There are more than twice as many people with epilepsy in the U.S. as the number of people with cerebral palsy (500,000), muscular dystrophy (250,000), multiple sclerosis (350,000), and cystic fibrosis (30,000) combined.
+Epilepsy can occur as a single condition or may be seen with other conditions affecting the brain, such as cerebral palsy, intellectual disability, autism, Alzheimer's disease, and traumatic brain injury.

 - You CAN die from epilepsy.
 While death in epilepsy doesn't happen frequently, epilepsy is a very serious condition and individuals do die from seizures.
-The most common cause of death is SUDEP or Sudden Unexpected Death in Epilepsy.
-While there is a lot we still don’t know about SUDEP, experts estimate that one out of every 1000 people with epilepsy die from SUDEP each year.
+The most common cause of death is sudden unexpected death in epilepsy (SUDEP).
+While there is a lot we still don’t know about SUDEP, experts estimate that 1 out of every 1,000 people with epilepsy die from SUDEP each year.
 People can also die from prolonged seizures (status epilepticus).
-About 22,000 to 42,000 deaths in the US each year occur from these seizure emergencies.
+About 22,000 to 42,000 deaths in the U.S. each year occur from these seizure emergencies.

 - People with epilepsy are usually not physically limited in what they can do.
 During and after a seizure, a person may have trouble moving or doing their usual activity.
 Some people may have trouble with physical abilities due to other neurological problems.
 Aside from these problems, a person who is not having a seizure is usually not limited in what they can do physically.